-A small group called Lead Reviewer of highly sought after researchers reserve the veto power that can overrule the initial review at the slightest of misconduct on the part of the panel staff.
+A small group called Lead Reviewers of highly sought-after researchers reserve the veto power that can overrule the initial review at the slightest misconduct on the part of the panel staff.
 To keep the integrity and structure of these sessions intact, the one member of the review committee given the role of the Program Chair, drives and moderates the discussions during and after he or she declares the final score that the proposals manage to achieve.
 The chairperson does not participate in voting or scoring procedures.

 The assigned reviewer to your grant proposal expects to have six major points established the first time they skim through the material your application provides.

 It is basically down to these six critical factors that decide whether or not your application would make it to the review panel for a follow-up process.
 Each reviewer is assigned roughly 50 to 100 proposals at a time to write an individual critiqued or favored review before submitting it to the panel for further deliberation.
 If your grant application fails to outstand among 100s of other proposals due to the lapse of any one of these factors, your chance to score well by the panel becomes dangerously slim.
 So, let us go through the standards reviewers employ to establish their six points.
 (Arthurs, 2014).